Free Methodist World Missions FMWM logo

 Pray For

-• wisdom, faith and maturity for both leadership and church members
+• wisdom, faith and maturity for leadership and laity

-• churches to be established and multiply in Mexico City, the largest urban area in the Western Hemisphere and the fifth largest in the world
+• multiplication of churches in Mexico City, the largest urban area in the Western Hemisphere

 PRESENT MINISTRIES